calidion/aex/README.md

 ## @inject

-Inject any middleware you want to inject.
+Inject any middleware when necessary.
+But you should be careful with middlewares' order.

 ```ts
 class User {